MPuersten/AWS-Bootcamp-Cruddur/README.md

 ## Instructions

 At the start of the bootcamp you need to create a new Github Repository from this template.

+## Required Environment Variables

+The following environment variables are required to run the Gitpod developer environment:
+- **_Coming Soon_**

 ## Journaling Homework